There was a time when the list of gypsy breweries in Romania contained one glorious name: Bereta Brewing.

 Also partaking in the general shenanigans at Three Happy Brewers, these lads saw their debut in August 2018.

-The second gypsy brewery to join the gang at Kutuma brewed its first beer in January 2019, and is looking to join the market in the month to come.
+The second gypsy brewery to join the gang at Kutuma brewed its first beer in January 2019, and is looking to join the market the following month.

 Although the company itself is from Moldova, the core of their brews has been made in partnership with breweries in Romania.
 After spending a while in the brew house at Sikaru, in 2017 they started collaborating with other local breweries as well.